raasoft/coding-challenge/DeveloperGuide.md

 To create an archive that contains all the web server, go to the main folder of the project and type:
 ```
-./create_archive.sh
+invoke deploy
 ```

-An archive will be created inside the `deploy` folder called `configuration_manager.zip` with all you need to kickstart you web app.
+A zip archive will be created inside the `deploy` folder with all you need to kickstart you web app.

 # Project